-- (p) The burden of proof in all conduct hearings shall be on the University and is not on the charged student.
+- (o) Formal rules of process, procedure, and/or technical rules of evidence, such as are applied in criminal or civil court proceedings, are not used in conduct hearings. - (p) The burden of proof in all conduct hearings shall be on the University and is not on the charged student.
 A "preponderance of information" shall constitute the standard of proof standard in all conduct hearings.
 The charged student shall be presumed Not Responsible for the alleged violation(s). - (q) The University Conduct Officer and/or the chairperson of the hearing panel may accommodate concerns for the personal safety, well-being, and/or fears of confrontation of the Complainant, Respondent, or any other participant during the hearing by providing separate waiting rooms and/or by permitting participation, when feasible, by video conferencing, videotape, audio tape, telephonically or other means. - (r) The administrative hearing panel is comprised of faculty members, staff members, administrators and students.
 The composition is variable from four to six (4-6) persons, depending upon the nature of the violation.
 At least one-half of the membership must be students. - (s) Any student with a disability may request reasonable accommodations during the conduct process.
 If accommodations are desired, the request must be made to the Center for Disability Access and Resources (CeDAR) at least seven (7) business days prior to the proceeding.
 If necessary, the University Conduct Officer may postpone the proceeding to provide reasonable accommodations.
 Non-students may contact the Office of Equal Opportunity Programs. - (t) The above guidelines for conducting a conduct hearing are not exhaustive.
-Therefore, the University Conduct Officer may adopt additional guidelines for the conduct of hearings that are not inconsistent with the provisions of this Code.
-Such procedural guidelines must be approved by the Vice President for Student Affairs or designee, must be in writing and made available to the charged student and all witnesses at least three (3) business days prior to the hearing. - (29) Unless specifically stated otherwise herein, the provisions of this Code should be read and interpreted broadly, and are not intended to define misconduct in exhaustive terms.
-The Office of Student Conduct and Conflict Resolution may
+Therefore, the University Conduct Officer may adopt

-2.012 Student Code of Conduct Page 41 of 42 adopt internal operating procedures, which are consistent with this Code.
-In instances where there may be conflict between the internal procedures and the Code, the Code shall supersede.
+2.012 Student Code of Conduct Page 44 of 45 additional guidelines for the conduct of hearings that are not inconsistent with the provisions of this Code.
+Such procedural guidelines must be approved by the Vice President for Student Affairs or designee, must be in writing and made available to the charged student and all witnesses at least three (3) business days prior to the hearing.

-(30) Review of Code.
+- (29) Unless specifically stated otherwise herein, the provisions of this Code should be read and interpreted broadly, and are not intended to define misconduct in exhaustive terms.
+The Office of Student Conduct and Conflict Resolution may adopt internal operating procedures, which are consistent with this Code.
+In instances where there may be conflict between the internal procedures and the Code, the Code shall supersede. - (30) Review of Code.
 The Student Code of Conduct shall be reviewed on a biennial basis under the direction of the University Conduct Officer who shall appoint a committee, with student representation, to evaluate the Code and make recommendations, if any, for amendments or revisions.

 Specific Authority: Article IX, section 7, Florida Constitution, sections 1006.60, 1006.61, 1006.62, 1006.63, Florida Statutes, Board of Governors Regulation 6.0105.
-History-New October 1, 1975, Repromulgated March 8, 1976, Amended August 6, 1978, Amended December 22, 1983, Amended September 14, 1987, January 26, 2004, Amended June 29, 2006, Amended July 15, 2013, Amended March 6, 2014, Amended July 7, 2014, Amended June 11, 2016, Amended July 31, 2020, Amended January 8, 2021, Amended December 8, 2021, Amended December 8, 2021, Amended , 2023.
+History-New October 1, 1975, Repromulgated March 8, 1976, Amended August 6, 1978, Amended December 22, 1983, Amended September 14, 1987, January 26, 2004, Amended June 29, 2006, Amended July 15, 2013, Amended March 6, 2014, Amended July 7, 2014, Amended June 11, 2016, Amended July 31, 2020, Amended January 8, 2021, Amended December 8, 2021.